elemental/Elemental/include/El/blas-like/README.md

 ### `include/El/blas-like/`

-- `decl.hpp`: include all declarations of BLAS-like routines
-- `impl.hpp`: include all implementations of BLAS-like routines

 Elemental's BLAS-like functionality is categorized into the typical 'levels':

 -  level 1: operations with essentially no data reuse (e.g., DOT)